bo-zhang-cs/CACNet-Pytorch/README.md

 + FCDB [[Download link]](https://github.com/yiling-chen/flickr-cropping-dataset)

 1. Download these datasets and change the default dataset folder in *config_\*.py*.
-2. There may be some images that unable to open in KU-PCP dataset, and you can fix this by calling *check_jpg_file* function in KUPCP_dataset.py.
+2. There are some images that unable to open in KU-PCP dataset, and you can fix this by calling *check_jpg_file* function in KUPCP_dataset.py.

 ### Train composition classification model
 ```